Thérèse of Lisieux: The Carmel of Lisieux

 The Carmelite order had been reformed in the sixteenth century by Teresa of Ávila, essentially devoted to personal and collective prayer.
-The nuns of Lisieux followed a strict regimen that allowed for only one meal a day for seven months of the year, and little free time.
+The nuns of Lisieux followed strict constitutions that allowed for only one meal a day for seven months of the year, and little free time.
 Only one room of the building was heated.
 The times of silence and of solitude were many but the foundress had also planned for time for work and relaxation in common – the austerity of the life should not hinder sisterly and joyful relations.
-Founded in 1838, the Carmel of Lisieux in 1888 had 26 religious, from very different classes and backgrounds.
+Founded in 1838, the Carmel of Lisieux in 1888 had 26 nuns, from very different classes and backgrounds.
 For the majority of the life of Therese, the prioress would be Mother Marie de Gonzague, born Marie-Adéle-Rosalie Davy de Virville.
-When Therese entered the convent Mother Marie was 54, a woman of changeable humour, jealous of her authority, used sometimes in a capricious manner; this had for effect, a certain laxity in the observance of established rules.
-"In the sixties and seventies of the [nineteenth] century an aristocrat in the flesh counted for far more in a petty bourgeois convent than we can realize nowadays […] the superiors appointed Marie de Gonzague to the highest offices as soon as her noviciate was finished […] in 1874 began the long series of terms as Prioress".
+When Therese entered the convent Marie de Gonzague was 54, a woman of changeable humour, jealous of her authority, used sometimes in a capricious manner; this had for effect, a certain laxity in the observance of established rules.
+"In the sixties and seventies of the [nineteenth] century an aristocrat in the flesh counted for far more in a petty bourgeois convent than we can realize nowadays ... the superiors appointed Marie de Gonzague to the highest offices as soon as her novitiate was finished ... in 1874 began the long series of terms as prioress".